Patriotic Alternative: History

 According to Searchlight magazine, in 2023 Alek Yerbury left Patriotic Alternative and formed a new militant group named the National Support Detachment.
 Within a month, PA national administration officer Kenny Smith had also left and formed a new organisation called Homeland, attracting many members of Patriotic Alternative to join.
 The organisation's inaugural meeting was held on Adolf Hitler's birthday.

-On 14 March 2024, Michael Gove, the secretary of state for levelling up, housing and communities, speaking in Parliament, named the organisation as one of several regarded as "a cause for concern" under a newly introduced official UK government definition of extremism.
+On 14 March 2024, Michael Gove, the Secretary of State for Levelling Up, Housing and Communities, speaking in Parliament, named the organisation as one of several regarded as "a cause for concern" under a newly introduced official UK government definition of extremism.

-For the 2024 United Kingdom general election, Patriotic Alternative supported candidates from the English Democrats in Dover and Deal, Leigh and Atherton, Newark, Bolton West and Makerfield.

-A prominent member of the group was reported to have taken part in the 2024 Southport riot, while another member helped to promote the event.

-Following a BBC Wales investigation published in 2025, there were calls for police investigation into the organisation.

-In May 2025, Collett urged Patriotic Alternative supporters to infiltrate the Reform UK party, seeking to move that party further to the right.

-Members or supporters of the group organised and took part in some of the 2025 British anti-immigration protests, including some at which demonstrators clashed with counter-protesters.
+There were calls for police investigation into the organisation following a BBC Wales investigation published in 2025, when group members were secretly recorded, with one saying he believed a race war was "inevitable", that PA should use a similar tactic to the Nazi party to gain power, and if immigrants did not leave: "The only way to get rid of them will be to kill every single one of them."
+During the investigation, Joe Marsh, the organisation's organiser in Wales, was filmed making the remark: "If you didn't have Jamaicans and Africans here stabbing people, we wouldn't have any knife crime."
+Marsh has authored two books detailing his involvement in football hooliganism, in which he boasts of stabbing two men during a drunken brawl, for which he received a two-year prison sentence for grievous bodily harm.

+In August 2025, The Times reported that The Woodlander Initiative - a group that had been raising money to buy land on which to form whites-only enclaves - had "forged close ties" with Patriotic Alternative, and its founder had spoken at their annual conference.
+The Guardian reported that Mark Collett had praised TWI as a "fantastic initiative".